kalekdev/uni/semester-1/lineare-algebra/notes.typ

 - $<x, A y> = x^H A y = x^H A^H y = <A x, y>$ is valid for a symmetric matrix $A in RR^(n times n) union CC^(n times n)$

 === Symmetric Positive-Definite Matrices
-These are symmetric matrices which have *only strictly-positive* (non-zero) eigenvalues and therefore only strictly positive pivots (and therefore full-rank).
+These are symmetric matrices which have *only strictly-positive* (non-zero) eigenvalues and therefore only strictly positive pivots (and therefore full-rank; invertible).

 Therefore the total determinant (product of eigenvalues / pivots), as well as all determinants of "sub" matrices with $n-k$ dimensions are also positive (we can't only rely on the total determinant, may have two negative eigenvalues).